bert2/microscope/README.md

 - F# support?
 - is it possible to move in-memory compiling and IL retrieval out of the VS process?
     - can we even access the `Compilation` out-of-proc?
-- custom UI?
-- support C# features that use compiler-generated classes (would benefit from custom UI)
-  - async state machines
-  - enumerator state machines
-  - lambdas
-  - local functions
-- support more code elements? (properties, classes, ...)
+- support more code elements like properties, classes, etc. (requires custom UI)

 ## Changelog

-### 0.3.1
+### 0.4.0

+- Instructions are now refreshed automatically when saving a file.
 - Don't duplicate compiler errors in CodeLens failure message (shown as tooltip when hovering over a failed CodeLens).

 ### 0.3.0